nautobot/nautobot-lab/README.md

 Building the container yourself isn't needed to get up and running quickly.
 The image is hosted on Docker Hub for public consumption, and you can download and start it with a single command.

-By default, the `naubotbot-lab` Docker container populates Nautobot with a set of sandbox data and creates a user account.
+By default, the `naubotbot-lab` Docker container populates Nautobot with a Super User account.

 The user credentials are: